Princess Louise of Stolberg-Gedern: Early life

 Louise was born in Mons, Hainaut, in the Austrian Netherlands (now Belgium).
 She was the eldest daughter of Prince Gustav Adolf of Stolberg-Gedern and his wife, Princess Elisabeth of Hornes, the younger daughter of Maximilian, Prince of Hornes.
 She had three sisters.
 When she was only four years old, her father was killed at the Battle of Leuthen.
 His death left the family in much reduced financial circumstances.

 When she was seven, she was sent to be educated at the school attached to the convent of St. Waudru in Mons.
 The mission of this convent was to provide a home for young ladies of the nobility who had insufficient financial means to live unmarried in the world.
 During her youth, she was said to be able to play guitar, sing and dance well and to enjoy reading French novels.
 However, she was said to be anxious to escape the convent because it was not a loving environment.
 In 1766, the Empress Maria Theresa arranged for the convent to give to Louise one of its endowed prebends.
-Although technically Louise was a canoness (a type of nun), she was not required to stay in the convent cloister and was not bound for life as other types of nuns.
+Although technically Louise was a secular canoness (a type of religious life with no vows), she was not a nun so she was not required to stay in the convent cloister and was not bound for life as other types of nuns.
 Indeed, for most of the canonesses, the acceptance of a prebend was merely a temporary stage until they found appropriate noble husbands.
-As such, Louise was still allowed to travel in society, with the ability to marry.
+Louise was still allowed to travel in society, with the ability to marry.